 Read more information here.

 Alkaline batteries, lithium batteries and specialist batteries such as Air-alkaline and ZincAir-alkaline.
 Alkaline batteries are often affordable and ideal for applications where power consumption is generally low.
 Lithium batteries last up to 7 times longer and can provide higher peak power.
 For those interested, we have more information on the different types of non-rechargeable batteries.
+An example of a brand that produces quality non-rechargeable batteries is Procell.

 No, not the normal alkaline batteries.
 Rechargeable alkaline batteries do exist, but they have major disadvantages: